Lyles, Jacobs help USA, Italy qualify for Paris Olympic relays

 Jacobs ran the second leg for the Italians, the defending world relay and Olympic champions coming in just 0.65sec behind the Americans in a high-octane session featuring a plethora of track stars.

-Also qualifying for Paris and a place in Sunday's final were Olympic 200m champion Andre de Grasse's Canada, France, Britain, Jamaica, Japan and China.
+Also qualifying for Paris and a place in Sunday's final were Olympic 200m champion Andre de Grasse's Canada, Japan, Italy, China, France, Britain and Jamaica.

 "In Oregon (when the US won world silver), I was on the second leg, that's what I did in high school a lot.
 It was all right, but it's nowhere near as fun as running across the line and putting the USA front and centre," Lyles said.